Civil Rights Programs

 The Equal Employment Opportunity program for GSA's employees and applicants for employment;

 The Affirmative Employment Program, which refers to the preventative steps an agency takes to help ensure Equal Employment Opportunities;

 The Nondiscrimination in Federally Conducted Programs and Activities program for federal tenants (and their employees) and members of the general public seeking access to programs and activities conducted by GSA;

 The Environmental Justice which ensures fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies; and

 The Nondiscrimination in Federally Assisted Programs and Activities program for persons eligible to participate in programs or activities that receive federal financial assistance from GSA

 The Office of Civil Rights also administers the appeals process for administrative grievances filed by GSA employees.

 We provide Federal Relay Service (FRS) capabilities for individuals with hearing impairments to communicate with us at 1-800-877-8339.

-We investigate and processes program complaints concerning Section 508 of the Rehabilitation Act of 1973, as amended (Section 508).
-You may file an administrative complaint requesting that existing electronic and information technology (E&IT), such as a GSA branded web page or non-accessible document, be reviewed and brought into compliance with the provisions of Section 508.
+We investigate and process program complaints concerning Section 508 of the Rehabilitation Act of 1973, as amended (Section 508).
+You may file an administrative complaint [PDF - 109 KB] requesting that existing information and communication technology (ICT), such as a GSA branded web page or non-accessible document, be reviewed and brought into compliance with the provisions of Section 508.